Sunday, 15 November 2015

 But where did this medieval worldview come from?
 In one sense I’ve been a passionate medievalist as long as I can remember, and that has to count for something.
 But I’m actually going to tell you that there is a way to “cram for this”: You HAVE to read primary sources.
 You most particularly especially MUST read the fiction of the people you want to understand.
 Nothing else will do.
 Without primary sources and original fiction, no amount of cramming—and no amount of reading history books—will help.

-Medievalism - courtesy of St Giles Church, Cheadle, and Suzannah's Pinterest inspiration board for Pendragon's Heir |
+Medievalism - courtesy of St Giles Church, Cheadle,

 I’m passionately insistent on this point.
 I’ve read too many books that purport to be “historically accurate” but which fail because while the author has his terminology and factual details correct, he has failed to really understand the mindset of the people he is writing about.
 Reading the histories and the fiction of the people themselves is the only way—I say the ONLY way—to understand who they were, what was most important to them, and what they hoped to achieve with their lives.
 For this purpose, fiction is about three times as revealing as history.